coderefinery/social-coding/content/software-licensing-eu.md

 **Legal Reality**: Unlike a text recipe file, a compiled container image (`.sif` or registry image) is a **bundle of third-party software works**.
 You do not hold exclusive copyright over the entire image filesystem.

 * **Outcome**: **Mandatory Compliance (Restricted Choice).** You cannot assign a single permissive license to the distributed image.
 Distribution is governed by the overlapping terms of all installed base layers, packages, and linked binaries inside.
-* **Selected Category**: **Copyleft / Reciprocal** (if any layer or installed package contains Copyleft software, such as GPL libraries).
+* **Selected Category**: **Copyleft / Reciprocal** (if your application links against or incorporates Copyleft components inside the container).
 * **JLA Expected Matches**: `EUPL-1.2`, `GPL-3.0`
-* **Why**: If your built image bundles a Strong Copyleft component (e.g., a GPL shared library installed via `apt-get` that your application links to), distributing that bundled binary image triggers reciprocal source disclosure requirements for the entire image payload (`Copyleft/Share a.` and `Disclose source`).
+* **Why (Linking vs. Aggregation)**: If your application links against or embeds a Strong Copyleft library (`GPL-3.0`) installed in the container, distributing that image triggers copyleft disclosure obligations for your compiled application.
+However, if GPL components in the image are merely independent system utilities or standalone tools, GPL's "mere aggregation" provisions apply—the GPL license governs those specific tools, but does not extend to your independent application binaries.
-* **User Obligation**: Anyone distributing the built image file must ensure compliance with all third-party licenses inside the container, including making source code available for any copyleft components contained in the image layers.
+* **User Obligation**: Anyone distributing the built image file must ensure compliance with all third-party licenses inside the container, including providing source access for any GPL components or linked works contained in the layers.
-* **Mixing & Redistribution**: Downstream users who pull your image must abide by the strictest component license in the container.
-To keep your distributed application unencumbered, ensure all packages installed into your image layers use permissive licenses.
+* **Mixing & Redistribution**: Downstream users who pull your image must abide by individual component licenses.
+To keep your application source code unencumbered, ensure your app links only against permissively licensed libraries inside the container layers.
 :::
 ::::